BatchClayderman/DEC-AI-Literacy-Course/README.md

 #### M4Q1: What is the primary role of critical thinking when working with AI-generated content?
 Choose only ONE best answer.

 - A. To accept AI outputs without question.
-- **B. To analyse and evaluate the relevance and accuracy of AI-generated content. **
+- **B. To analyse and evaluate the relevance and accuracy of AI-generated content**.
 - C. To automate all creative processes.
 - D. To use AI output without making any modifications.

 #### M4Q2: Which of the following is a key benefit of using AI in creative processes?
 Choose only ONE best answer.

 - A. It completely replaces human creativity.
-- **B. It helps automate repetitive tasks, allowing more time for conceptual work. **
+- **B. It helps automate repetitive tasks, allowing more time for conceptual work**.
 - C. It generates ideas without any need for human oversight.
 - D. It eliminates the need for brainstorming and strategic thinking.